metafates/brewer/README.md

-  list    List installed formulae and casks info    Show information about formula or cask search  Search for formulae and casks help    Print this message or the help of the given subcommand(s)
+  list    List installed formulae and casks info    Show information about formula or cask search  Search for formulae and casks paths   Show paths that brewer uses exists  Indicate if the given formula or cask exists by exit code help    Print this message or the help of the given subcommand(s)

 Options: